Kamran1819G/Perplexica/README.md

 ## Using as a Search Engine

-If you wish to use Perplexica as an alternative to traditional search engines like Google or Bing, or if you want to add a shortcut for quick access from your browser's search bar, follow these steps:
+If you wish to use Perplexify as an alternative to traditional search engines like Google or Bing, or if you want to add a shortcut for quick access from your browser's search bar, follow these steps:

 1. Open your browser's settings.
 2. Navigate to the 'Search Engines' section.
 3. Add a new site search with the following URL: `http://localhost:3000/?q=%s`.
-Replace `localhost` with your IP address or domain name, and `3000` with the port number if Perplexica is not hosted locally.
+Replace `localhost` with your IP address or domain name, and `3000` with the port number if Perplexify is not hosted locally.
 4. Click the add button.
-Now, you can use Perplexica directly from your browser's search bar.
+Now, you can use Perplexify directly from your browser's search bar.

-## Using Perplexica's API
+## Using Perplexify's API

-Perplexica also provides an API for developers looking to integrate its powerful search engine into their own applications.
+Perplexify also provides an API for developers looking to integrate its powerful search engine into their own applications.
 You can run searches, use multiple models and get answers to your queries.

-For more details, check out the full documentation [here](https://github.com/Kamran1819G/Perplexica/tree/master/docs/API/SEARCH.md).
+For more details, check out the full documentation [here](https://github.com/Kamran1819G/Perplexify/tree/master/docs/API/SEARCH.md).

-## Expose Perplexica to network
+## Expose Perplexify to network

-Perplexica runs on Next.js and handles all API requests.
+Perplexify runs on Next.js and handles all API requests.
 It works right away on the same network and stays accessible even with port forwarding.

 ## One-Click Deployment